rajujaat25/jenkins-cafe/README.md

 2\.
 Create Credentials: In Jenkins, go to Credentials, click on Add Credentials, and choose Kubernetes

 configuration.
 You can either use a secret file or enter the content directly.

-3\.
-Verify Connection: Switch to the Jenkins user:

-1\. #sudo su - jenkins

 Then, verify the connection to the EKS cluster: